-    While we’ve seen many creators use more than our bot on their discord server, we’ve also seen instances where the second bot can interfere with the Patreon bot’s job–assigning roles.
+While we’ve had many creators use more than our bot on their discord server, we’ve also encountered instances where the second bot can interfere with the Patreon bot’s job–assigning roles.

 If you have a second bot on your Discord server (other than the Patreon bot), check the following on your server settings in Discord:

 - The Patreon bot has permission to create invites to the server and manage roles.

 - The second bot you have on your Discord server is not adding, or removing any roles from the Patreon bot.